Using OMNY

 A digital wallet

-Your smartphone or smartwatch likely already supports a digital wallet like Apple Pay, Google Pay/Wallet or Samsung Pay.
+Your smartphone or smartwatch likely already supports a digital wallet like Apple Pay, Google Pay or Samsung Pay.
 With these digital wallets you usually set up one or more credit/debit cards as a payment option(s) and select one as the default payment.
 Depending on your phone/watch settings, you might have to unlock the device before you can use it at the OMNY reader.
 On Apple Pay, I recommend you set up your card as a Transit Express card, which will allow you to tap your phone/watch without unlocking your device.
 With most digital wallets, as you tap your device against an OMNY reader it will vibrate indicating successful payment.

 A contactless bank card